 - chopped candy bars (we used Butterfingers, Rolos, malt balls)

-I pulled out my handy-dandy serving tray and filled it up with Snack Pack pudding cups, whipped topping, marshmallows (the three necessary ingredients for a good Fluff) and bowls of chopped up Butterfinger bars, Rolos, chocolate malt balls and sprinkles.
-I also included an empty bowl and spoon for mixing, since it’s tough to get all that goodness into a Snack Pack cup without making a mess.
+I pulled out my handy-dandy serving tray and filled it up with all sorts of goodies for making fluff.
+I also included an empty bowl and spoon for mixing, since it’s tough to get all that goodness into a pudding cup without making a mess.

 When it was time for dessert, the boys chose which flavor pudding they wanted and scooped it out into the mixing bowl.
 Then I added the whipped cream.
 It should be a ratio of 1:1 pudding and whipped topping.